The Far Ultraviolet Background: Background

-In the early seventies it was speculated that the hot intergalactic medium (IGM) would be revealed by diffuse FUV emission.
-Searches for diffuse UV emission were undertaken with great gusto.
-Separately, this was also the period when the first pulsar surveys showed that pulsar signals are invariably dispersed (see, for example, \citealt{mt77,ymw17}).
-As a result, astronomers became aware of a pervasive Galactic ionized medium.
-During the eighties, thanks primarily to the work of Ronald J.\ Reynolds, this ionized medium was complementarily sensed via H$\alpha$ recombination emission (see \citealt{hdb+09}).
-These two methods -- dispersion of radio signals and diffuse H$\alpha$ emission -- led to the recognition of the Warm Ionized Medium (WIM) as a distinct phase of the ISM.
+In the late sixties it was speculated that the hot intergalactic medium (IGM) would be revealed by diffuse FUV emission (see \citealt{ks70,pj80,H91} for summaries of missions).
+Separately, during the {1970's}, the first pulsar surveys found that pulsars signals were invariably dispersed (see, for example, \citealt{mt77}).
+During the {1980's}, thanks primarily to the work of Ronald J.\ Reynolds, the same ionized medium was complementarily sensed via H$\alpha$ recombination emission.
+Together these two approaches established the Warm Ionized Medium (WIM) as a distinct phase of the ISM (see \citealt{hdb+09} for a review).

-The filling factor of the WIM, by volume, is estimated to be between 20\% and 40\% of the Galactic disk \citep{hdb+09}.
-The ionizing power requirement for the WIM is tremendous.
-The conventional explanation required a significant fraction of Lyman continuum photons from OB stars \citep{R90b} and also called for a porous ISM so as to allow for Lyman continuum photons to travel significantly away from their parent stars.
+The filling factor of the WIM, by volume, is estimated to be between 20\% and 40\% of the Galactic disk.
+The required large ionizing flux is conventionally attributed to Lyman continuum leaking from OB associations \citep{R90b}.
 The observed large vertical scale height, $\approx 1\,$kpc, of the WIM was initially a mystery.
-This ``crisis" led to a resurrection of a hypothesis of decaying dark matter as a major source of ionizing photons (e.g., \citealt{S90} and earlier references therein; more recent references include \citealt{kwo+14,hmo15}). \citet{mc93} and \citet{ds94} provided a conventional explanation based on O stars as the principal source of ionizing radiation, radiative transfer modeling and clustering of star-forming regions, ``chimneys" and ``channels".
+This ``crisis" led to a resurrection of a hypothesis of decaying dark matter as a major source of ionizing photons (\citealt{S80}; \citealt{S90}; more recent references include \citealt{kwo+14,hmo+15}). \citet{mc93} and \citet{ds94} provided a conventional explanation based on O stars as the principal source of ionizing radiation, radiative transfer modeling and clustering of star-forming regions, ``chimneys" and ``channels" while \citet{smh00} made a strong case for (high latitude) ionizing radiation resulting from old supernova remnants.

-The study of diffuse FUV continued through the nineties with rocket-borne experiments, UV spectrometers on Voyager missions, Shuttle-based experiments, FAUST and FUSE. \citet{mar19} provide a comprehensive list of FUV experiments.
-Two missions, both launched in 2003, greatly advanced the field of diffuse FUV: \GALEX\ \citep{mfs+05} carrying both an FUV and an NUV wide-field imager, each with a field-of-view (FoV) of over a square degree but with pixels of few arc-seconds.
-STSat-1 carrying the Far-UV Imaging Spectrometer (FIMS\footnote{also sometimes referred to as SPEAR}; \citealt{eka+06} provided spectral imaging of the Galactic Hot Ionized Medium (HIM).
+Two missions, both launched in 2003, greatly advanced the field of diffuse FUV radiation. \GALEX\ \citep{mfs+05} carrying both an FUV and a near-UV (NUV; 1750--2800\,\AA) wide-field imager, each with a field-of-view (FoV) of over a square degree but with pixel size of only a few arc-seconds, undertook an FUV \&\ NUV sky survey.
+STSAT-1 carrying the Far-UV Imaging Spectrometer (FIMS\footnote{also sometimes referred to as SPEAR}; \citealt{eka+06}) aimed to study the Galactic Hot Ionized Medium (HIM) by undertaking spectral (900--1750\,\AA) imaging of the sky at few arc-minute spatial resolution.